ubuwaits/css3-buttons/README.md

 These buttons are now implemented using Sass, with help from [Bourbon](http://github.com/thoughtbot/bourbon).
 The generated CSS for all the buttons is also available.

-If you'd like to modify the repo locally, you'll need to watch the Sass directory with the follow command:
+If you'd like to modify the repo locally, you can start the Jekyll server and watch the Sass files with:

-    sass --watch stylesheets/scss:stylesheets -r ./stylesheets/scss/bourbon/lib/bourbon.rb
+    rake server

 ## View the buttons here: http://hellohappy.org/css3-buttons